-The conference is organized in the form of webinars, livestreamed from the International Trade Union House (Brussels).
+The conference will take the form of a series of webinars which will be livestreamed from the International Trade Union House (Brussels)

 Conference concept note

 The idea behind the conference is to constructively engage with the issue of digitalisation and its disruptive effects on the world of work.

 COVID-19 has aggressively turned our lives upside down.
 It is too early to tell how deeply the pandemic is changing our society, but one thing appears clear: technology will play an ever more pervasive and essential role in our working and private lives.
 The first signs are already there: those who can are now working remotely via digital tools, and many have been relying on food delivery by platform workers.
 Moreover, policymakers worldwide are envisaging collaborations with technological developers to create ‘virus-tracking’ apps.